d3x41/documentation-dev/md/start/variant.md

 A live bootable system and an installer are integrated.
 This ISO does not require the Internet to be used live or to install, but updates may be available after installation.
 This ISO is suitable for a majority of use cases.

-## LXDE
+## LXQT
-The name of the ISO ending with LXDE (mentioned as LXDE on the download page), is an ISO with all tools built in by default.
+The name of the ISO ending with LXQT (mentioned as LXQT on the download page), is an ISO with all tools built in by default.
 A live bootable system and an installer are integrated.
 This ISO does not require the Internet to be used live or to install, but updates may be available after installation.
 This ISO is suitable for a majority of use cases.